PlanQK/planqk-platform-samples/coding-templates/python/template-README.md

 python3 -m src
 ```

-This will execute the `__main__`-method inside the `src` folder.
-Locally, you can test your code with a JSON-conform input format that gets imported within the `__main__`-method.
-You can use the files in the `input` folder to provide input data and parameters for local testing.
+## Extending the coding template

+The most important method, which takes the user input and generates the output of interest is the `run()` method inside `program.py`.
+You may adapt and extend the code inside this method to your needs.
+If you have written packages by yourself, which are required for your service, you can simply put them into the `libs` folder and import them via relative imports into your program.

 Any required python package (like `numpy`, `pandas`, ...) must be mentioned within, you guessed it, the `environment.yml` with their version number in the pip-installation format (e.g. `numpy==1.19.0`).
 It is important to define your dependencies in the `environment.yml` file as this file is used later by the PlanQK Platform at runtime.
 For development, you may use the `requirements.txt` file and a virtual environment tooling of your choice.
 Once you've installed your dependencies, you can import these packages within any Python file needed.

-If you have written packages by yourself, which are required for your service, you can simply put them into the `libs` folder and import them via relative imports into your program.
+> **IMPORTANT:**
+> Do not rename either the `src` folder, the `program.py` package, as well as the `run()`-method inside `program.py`.
+> These are fixed entry points for the service.
+> Changing their names will result in a malfunctioning service.

+From the start, you should be able to run `python3 -m src` from within the project folder.
+This will execute the `__main__`-method inside the `src` folder.
+Locally, you can test your code with a JSON-conform input format that gets imported within the `__main__`-method.
+You can use the files in the `input` folder to provide input data and parameters for local testing.
+However, you may adjust the `__main__`-method to, for example, load a different set of input data from the `input` folder or to execute the `run()` method with some static test input.

 ## Run the project using Docker